 What Is a Family Nurse Practitioner?

-FNPs generally work in primary care practices including women’s health, family practice, pediatric, and internal medicine clinics.
+FNPs generally work in practices that focus on women’s health, family practice, pediatric, and internal medicine.
 Often FNPs are found in outpatient settings like independent practice clinics, women’s health centers, and community health clinics.

 What Students Are Saying